 SPD Vs PERMITTED DEVELOPMENT - LOFTS

-To get the maximum size out of your disused loft space we can explain to you about the pros and cons of designing your proposed loft conversion either under Permitted Development or going down the planning route to get the shape and style which needed for the internal living space for the new bedroom or ensuite you are looking for.
-The following article is a guide and can vary from borough to borough as each borough has a slightly different SPD policy so it can be confusing seeing a house with something you like and not get it passed in your particular area.
+To get the maximum size out of your disused loft space we can explain to you the pros and cons of designing your proposed loft conversion either under Permitted Development or going down the planning route to get the shape and style needed for the internal living space for the new bedroom or ensuite you are looking for.
+The following article is a guide and can vary from borough to borough as each borough has a slightly different SPD policy so it can be confusing seeing a house with something you like and not getting it passed in your particular area.

 WHICH IS THE BEST ROUTE TO TAKE WHEN DESIGNING YOUR LOFT CONVERSION?

 PERMITTED DEVELOPMENT (PD) - Lofts Explained

 Permitted Development guidelines for loft conversions is laid out very simply.
 There are a few easy set guidelines to follow which are listed on the Planning portal in detail, but in summary, the rules are as follows: